Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 There was more silence.
 Daar spoke again, his deep voice rumbling with fatalism.

-"Mother-Supreme...I'm gonna need you t' get the Cimbrean capacity fer refugees expanded.
+"Mother-Supreme...
+I'm gonna need you t' get the Cimbrean capacity fer refugees expanded.
 We have to have a safe place to send people to, an' the cubs and Females have top priority."
 She duck-nodded wordlessly in acknowledgement.